DanHodgson12/Sumerata-Designs/README.md

 ## Gallery Page

 This section consists of images of a selection of designs by Sumersata Designs.
+This allows the user to [see a selection of previous/current designs](#user-stories).

 The gallery has been styled on the 'Masonry' layout, although altered to ensure there's no dead space at the bottom of the page.
 The layout of the gallery columns and sizing changes depending on screen size (pictured below), but the content stays the same.

 - On screens wider than 1400px, all gallery images are reduced in opacity, with an effect that reveals each image when you hover over it.